vinaygs911/smart-healthcare-assistant/README.md

 # 🏥 Smart Healthcare Assistant

-An open-source, full-stack healthcare diagnostics assistant powered by Agentic AI, Angular 17+, and .NET 8.
-Designed to demonstrate modern clean architecture, AI-driven design, and real-world healthcare use cases — completely free and publicly available.
+An open-source, full-stack healthcare diagnostics assistant powered by **Agentic AI, Angular 17+, and .NET 8**.
+Designed to demonstrate **clean architecture, AI-driven workflows, and real-world healthcare use cases** — completely free and publicly available.

 ---